MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ## Create Fluentd configuration file

 You configure Fluentd operation using a configuration file.
 To utilize log monitoring, you must create a configuration file.
-The configuration file will include information such as source log file name, path, and filters to define the data to collect.
+The configuration file includes information such as source log file name, path, and filters to define the data to collect.

 The master Fluentd configuration file **omsagent.conf** is located in `/etc/opt/microsoft/omsagent/System Center Operations Manager/conf/`.
 You can add log file monitoring configuration directly to this file, but should create a separate configuration file to better manage the different settings.
 You then use an @include directive in the master file to include your custom file.